berkmancenter/mediacloud-podcast-media-samples/README.md

 # Media samples for testing podcast transcoding

-Video and audio samples of me saying *Kim Kardashian*.
+Video and audio samples of both me saying *Kim Kardashian* (multiple short samples) and Richard Nixon resigning (a single long sample).
 Used for [Media Cloud's](https://github.com/berkmancenter/mediacloud) podcast transcription testing.

-Stored here for the huge binary fines not to litter the main repo.
+Stored here in order to not litter the main repo with huge media files

 ## Creation process